Home Blog

 Computer Telephony Integration Functionalities

-A CTI system performs various functionalities which are listed below:
+A CTI system performs multiple functionalities which are listed below:

-• It displays information about the call like the caller’s number, the dialed number etc
+• Displays information about the call like the caller’s number, the dialed number, etc

 • The dialing is automatically computer managed, speedy and prognostic

-• It flawlessly synchronizes the transmission of data between telephone and computer
+• Flawlessly synchronizes the transmission of data between telephone and computer

-• It is integrated with call routing, reporting utilities, desktop functions automation, multi channeling, mailing and cataloguing online requests
+• Integrated with call routing, reporting utilities, desktop functions automation, multi channeling, mailing and cataloguing online requests

-• It can record the calls with an inbuilt recording software for quality inspection
+• Record calls with an inbuilt recording software for quality inspection and call analysis

 Computer Telephony Integration Standards